How to Purchase and Sell a Home Simultaneously

 Buyer's expenses:

-• Registration tax : 2% of the cadastral value for "first home", 9% for "second home" (at least 1000 euros).
+• Registration tax: 2% of the cadastral value for a "first home", 9% for a "second home" (minimum 1000 euros).

-• Mortgage tax : 50 euros.
+• Mortgage tax: 50 euros.

-• Cadastral tax : 50 euros.
+• Cadastral tax: 50 euros.

-• VAT (if purchasing from a developer): 4% for "first home", 10% for "second home".
+• VAT (if buying from a developer): 4% for "first home", 10% for "second home".

-• Notary services : 1–2% of the property value.
+• Notary services: 1–2% of the property's value.

-• Realtor commission : 2–5% of the sale price (by agreement).
+• Realtor commission: 2–5% of the sale price (negotiable).

 Seller's expenses:

-• Realtor commission : 2–4% of the sales price + VAT.
+• Realtor commission: 2–4% of the sales price plus VAT.

 Conclusion